-Cash incentive compensation paid to members of Artisan's investment teams and members of its distribution teams is generally based on formulas that are tied directly to revenues.
-The majority of this incentive compensation is earned on a quarterly basis and paid in the quarter following the quarter in which the incentive was earned with the exception of fourth quarter incentives earned which are also paid in the fourth quarter of the year.
-Cash incentive compensation paid to most other employees is discretionary and subjectively determined based on individual performance and Artisan's overall results during the applicable year and is generally paid on an annual basis.
+Cash incentive compensation paid to members of Artisan's investment teams and members of its distribution team is generally based on formulas that are tied directly to revenues.
+The majority of this incentive compensation is earned on a quarterly basis and paid in the quarter following the quarter in which it was earned with the exception of fourth quarter incentive compensation which is earned and paid in the fourth quarter of the year.
+Cash incentive compensation paid to most other employees is determined based on individual performance and Artisan's overall results during the applicable year and is generally paid on an annual basis.